Home

 Zulu vs Malagasy Difficulty

 The Zulu vs Malagasy difficulty level basically depends on the number of Zulu Alphabets and Malagasy Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Zulu and Malagasy are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Zulu and Malagasy, which language is harder to learn?
-Time required to learn Zulu is 44 weeks while to learn Malagasy time required is Not Available.
+Time required to learn Zulu is 44 weeks while to learn Malagasy time required is 30 weeks.